+If a request for withdrawal is approved, the status of "Withdrawal" (W) is recorded but will not have an impact on the module grade or cumulative GPA.
 Withdrawal status remains on record until students complete the module from which they withdrew.
-It will have no effect on the module grade or cumulative GPA.
+It will have no effect on the module grade or cumulative GPA